 Other methods such as electroporation and photoporation are useful for transient and short-term gene delivery to mouse fertilized eggs14-16.
 These methods are extensively used for delivering CRISPR-Cas9 components and recombinases.
 However, electroporation and photoporation delivery of genes cannot be used efficiently to create transgenics.
 Spermatozoa that are collected from punctured mouse epididymis can also be transduced by lentiviruses and used for in vitro fertilization to produce transgenic animals17-20.

-Here, we facilitated the lentiviral gene delivery to mouse embryos by permeabilizing the zona using a laser.
+In this protocol, the lentiviral gene delivery to mouse embryos is facilitated by permeabilizing the zona using a laser.
 The XYClone laser was developed as an aid for in vitro fertilization21 and cultivation of embryonic stem cells22.
 It is a small apparatus that is simple to setup and easy to use.
 Once installed on a microscope, it occupies the space of an objective lens and the accompanying software allows for aiming the laser while looking through the microscope eyepieces (see PROTOCOL: section 3).
 Once the zona is perforated by the XYClone laser, lentiviruses can be introduced into the culture media for gene delivery23.
 Multiple lentiviruses could be used to simultaneously deliver several genes for chromosomal incorporation.

 This protocol will describe how to isolate and culture mouse fertilized eggs, illustrates the use of laser for perforation of the zona pellucida, and demonstrates the transduction of mouse embryonic cells by lentiviruses.